kubernetes-sigs/kube-scheduler-simulator/simulator/docs/plugin-extender.md

 ## Plugin extenders

 The simulator has the concept "Plugin Extenders" which allows you to:
-- export internal state more
+- export plugin's internal state more
 - change specific behaviours on particular plugin by injecting the result
 - etc...

-Note that it's not related to the scheduler's webhook which is also called "extender".
+(Note that it's not related to the scheduler's webhook which is also called "extender".
-(Sorry for the confusing name 😅)
+(Sorry for the confusing name 😅))

 The Plugin Extenders has `BeforeXXX` and `AfterXXX` for each extension point.
 (XXX = any extension points. e.g., Filter, Score..etc)